 Site architecture includes how you set up the navigation, category pages and product pages on your website.
 It’s also about reducing the number of steps customers have to take to find what they’re looking for.

-Your keyword research will help to inform your page URLs as well as product categories and pages on your site.
-Not only is having an optimised site architecture important for customers, it’s also important for a search engine friendly site that’s easy to crawl and will rank highly.
+Your keyword research will help inform your page URLs, product categories, and pages on your site.
+Not only is having an optimised site architecture important for customers, it’s also important for a search engine-friendly site that’s easy to crawl and will rank highly.

 Fixing technical SEO issues with your site can sometimes be the difference between ranking above or below your competitors.

-There are a few technical issues you should look at to give your site the best chance of ranking properly.
+You should look at a few technical issues to give your site the best chance of ranking properly.

-Keeping your website clean can have a huge impact on both user experience and SEO.
+Keeping your website clean can greatly impact both user experience and SEO.
 Continually monitoring Google Search Console for site errors will help you to solve problems before they become an issue.
 This will help you to fix errors such as broken links, indexed 404 pages, or errors in sitemap files.

 Resolving these errors improves Google’s ability to index the site and will positively affect your search rankings.

-Canonicalisation, (canonical tagging) informs search engines that a page URL represents a default master page.
-This is perfect when you have pages with more than one URL such as your homepage or blog pages.
-This is a simple fix but it will have a huge impact on your search rankings.
+Canonicalisation (canonical tagging) informs search engines that a page URL represents a default master page.
+This is perfect when you have pages with more than one URL, such as your homepage or blog pages.
+This is a simple fix, but it will greatly impact your search rankings.

-Duplicate content can be a huge problem for Ecommerce websites as they often have thousands of products and can lead to large numbers of pages.
-Having too many duplicate pages can impact on the crawlability of your website.
+Duplicate content can be a huge problem for E-commerce websites as they often have thousands of products and can lead to large numbers of pages.
+Having too many duplicate pages can impact the crawlability of your website.